JanusLammert/relion2obsidian/README.md

 ## Development Status

 This tool is currently in active development.
-Version 9 is the latest but has limited testing.
+Beta-version is the latest but has limited testing.
 User feedback and bug reports are welcome!